lmorchard/blog.decafbad.com/_posts/2006-01-07-ocd-thoughts-syndicated.markdown

 > [ocd thoughts that i want to kill someone][srch]

-The last hit on the first page of results goes to my blog entry, "[Info Freako, or whoâ€™s already past arguing about syndication formats?][ent]"
+The last hit on the first page of results goes to my blog entry, "[Info Freako, or who’s already past arguing about syndication formats?][ent]"

 To whomever you are: If this was a call for help, stay far away from syndication feeds.  (*"3000 TEST CASES!!!"*)